Research Program Unit Coordinator Guidelines

 Employability is a set of capabilities and personal attributes that empower graduates to perform effectively in the workplace, generate opportunities, and create positive social and economic impact.
 At UQ, we encourage students to enhance their employability by engaging in a range of experiences to help them develop capabilities and mindsets to be successful in any path they choose.

-Seeing as research supervisors are in a position to create a meaningful research experience that further supports learning and employability development, we have provided a range of activities to help them enhance the employability of their scholars.
+Seeing as research supervisors are in a position to create a meaningful research experience that further supports learning and employability development, we have provided a range of activities to help them enhance the employability of their student/s.
 Please refer to the Research Supervisors Guidelines.

 Employability Award

-Participation in either the summer or winter research program can be counted as a Supplementary Activity toward attainment of the Employability Award so long as the scholar hasn’t received course credit for their involvement.
+Participation in either the summer or winter research program can be counted as a Supplementary Activity toward attainment of the Employability Award so long as the student hasn’t received course credit for their involvement.

 Feedback and surveys